1jour1vin

 prestige

-"The Favorite was put to the vote for this Pomerol.
-Intense color with purple highlights.
-The nose is complex and of great finesse, revealing superb notes of blackberry, sweet spices, coffee and fine oak.
-On the palate, the attack is suave with aromas of blackberry, fresh raspberry and black pepper, followed by a palate structured by racy tannins, whose richness is counterbalanced by judiciously measured acidity.
-Definitely one of the vintage's great wines".
+"The Favorite chosen by a vote for this Pomerol.
+The very intense color displays some violet hues.
+The nose, complex and exceptionally refined, reveals superb notes of blackberry, sweet spices, coffee, and subtle oak.
+On the palate, the attack is smooth with aromas of blackberry, fresh raspberry, and black pepper, followed by a palate structured by racy tannins, whose richness is balanced by judiciously measured acidity.
+Undoubtedly one of the great wines of the vintage.”
 (Le Guide Hachette des Vins 2020)

-Buy your Petit-Village wines at the best price on private sale!
+Buy your Petit-Village wines at the best price in a private sale!

 Rated site